Bird control

-Bird control or bird abatement involves the methods to eliminate or deter pest birds from landing, roosting and nesting.
+Bird control or bird abatement involves the methods to eliminate or deter birds from landing, roosting and nesting.

-Bird control is important because pest birds can create health-related problems through their feces, including histoplasmosis, cryptococcosis, and psittacosis.
-Bird droppings may also cause damage to property and equipment.
-Birds also frequently steal from crops and fruit orchards.

 Methods of bird control include physical deterrents, visual deterrents, multi-sensory deterrents, sonic devices, trained birds of prey (falconry), chemicals, contraceptives and active barriers, among others.
-Birds usually adapt quickly to most static bird control devices because the birds adapt after exposure to false threats.
-The avian control devices that are most effective either physically "block" the birds or "actively modify behavior" using a mild harmless shock.

-Bird control is frequently used for birds considered pests, such as feral pigeons, common starlings, house sparrows, crows and gulls, depending on the area.
+Bird control is frequently used for birds like feral pigeons, common starlings, house sparrows, crows and gulls, depending on the area.

+Birds usually adapt quickly to most bird control devices, as birds are nowadays even using anti-bird spikes as nesting material.
+A magpie nest found in Antwerp, Belgium, consisted of 1500 metal spikes, around 50 meters of anti-bird spike strips, which the birds themselves forcefully removed from the surrounding roofs.
+But nests like these are also reported from the United Kingdom and the Netherlands.
+Birds in the United States and Australia have been observed removing anti-bird spikes themselves as well.

+The Humane Society of the United States (HSUS) recommends to reduce feeding gradually over several weeks, after which the flock will gradually disperse.
+To discourage pigeons from gathering, food attractants need to be cleaned up regularly, as often feeding occurs unintentionally.

+On public health they claim: "there is little evidence linking pigeons directly to human infections".
+Pigeon-related diseases are rare, and people most at risk are those with a compromised immune system.

 Methods

 Bird control devices fall under two categories: deterrents and exclusions.
 Deterrent devices, such as sonic units and bird spikes, discourage birds from landing or roosting in an area by presenting a physical obstacle or causing discomfort and annoyance for the target bird.
-Exclusion devices are 100% effective when installed correctly, as they entirely prevent birds from physically entering the treated area.
 There are far fewer exclusion devices, which include bird netting, mesh, and structural modifications, than deterrent options.

 Physical

 Physical bird deterrents include steel or plastic spike systems, bird netting, electrified wire systems, non-electrified wire systems, electrified track systems, slope barriers, mechanical spiders, chemical foggers and more.
-While "blocking" and "shocking" methods do not harm birds, sharp bird spikes can pierce and impale birds, although this is not their intended use.
-The safer shocking and blocking methods simply repel birds from an area with no harm.
-Spikes can also be counterproductive, as smaller species like sparrows can use the spikes as a structure to build their nests inside.
-The Humane Society of the United States (HSUS) recommends the use of bird netting, bird wire, contraceptives and low-current electric barriers.
-Many different bird control products are used widely throughout the U.S. and the world, with low-current shock wire and strips, netting, and mesh being the most effective bird control methods.
+Spikes can also be counterproductive, as smaller species like sparrows can use the spikes as a structure to build their nests inside, while larger birds can remove the spikes, and even make their nest out of them.